AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 ---
 # Dialogues {#dialogues}

-Dialogues are the individual chat conversations you'll set up.
+Dialogues are individual chat conversations.
 Learn how to customize them visually, determine what pages they appear on, and decide what is said as well as who sees it.

 ## Create a New Dialogue {#create-a-new-dialogue}